 Toy Story Land opened for some serious playtime on June 30, 2018.
 The land itself has been a huge hit with guests, but the one attraction that everyone is talking about is the new family-friendly coaster, Slinky Dog Dash!
-This coaster has been a surprise in that it is a bit more intense than most expected, but it’s just a very fun ride.
-Read on to learn more about this fun coaster and with our recommendations the best experience on this attraction.
+This coaster was a surprise in that it is a bit more intense than most expected, but it’s just a very fun ride.
+Read on to learn more about this fun coaster, and with our recommendations, the best experience on this attraction.

 1 – Andy’s Backyard